MFL Curriculum Leader: Miss Duckett

 Teachers plan lessons with access to the Salut!
 Scheme of Work, which supports staff in ensuring that their delivery of French is accurate, even if they are not a French speaker themselves.

 This planning takes account of prior learning and builds on this.
 At each stage, the teacher will refer to prior learning and carry out informal assessment of children’s stage of development before moving on.

-Below is a copy of:
+Below is a copy of the Long-Term Plan:

 Click on the website below to learn some French and play some games.

 During the national lockdown (January 2021 – March 2021), French lessons moved to being taught remotely.
 This meant that the Medium-Term Plans / learning objectives could continue to be taught as the teachers were delivering either a live zoom lesson or recorded screen rec lesson.

 As the lessons were remote however, some of the activities were adapted to make them more accessible for the children to complete at home.

 When returning to school, it was recognised that although the lessons were being provided there was not the same level of engagement as there would have been if the children were in school.